msichterman/developer-tricks/README.md

 Check out the live site [here](https://msichterman.github.io/developer-tricks/)!

 ## Motivation
 I created this site as one of my responsive web design projects in the [freeCodeCamp](https://www.freecodecamp.org/) curriculum.
-I wanted to create something to not only satisfy the projects requirements, but also serve as a resource that I can continue to visit and add to when I come across helpful tricks.
+I wanted to create something to not only satisfy the projects requirements, but also serve as a resource that I can continue to visit and add to when I come across helpful tricks if desired.

 ## Technologies
 * HTML